rodneyshupe/Cookbook/Recipes/Desserts/SaltedCaramelPotDeCreme.rst

 4. Strain to remove any lumps.
 Allow to rest at room temp 20 minutes, so that any bubbles in the mixture can rise to the top.
 5. Heat sous vide water bath to 175F / 80C.
 Skim away any remaining bubbles.
-Divide mixture among 6 sealable 4oz jars.
+Divide mixture among 6 sealable 4 ounce jars.
 Place jars into the sous vide bath and cook for one hour.
 6. Remove the jars and place in an ice bath to chill.